 Choose a crisp fall day and head to your local pumpkin patch.
 Look for a larger pumpkin with a flat, smooth side.
 You may want to pick up a pumpkin for testing purposes so that you may test your design and decide on the depth of the carving.

 2. Move it.

 This is the reason that AP Lazer is the best choice for pumpkin lasering, no matter how big the pumpkin is, you can simply roll the Z-table out from under the table to roll the pumpkin directly beneath the laser head.
 Make sure to unplug the table from the laser before you roll it out, which can be done by reaching around to the back, right-hand side of the laser, and pulling the cord out.

 Make sure to level the pumpkin as well as you can on the cart, so that the flattest side is up and it isn’t at risk of rolling away.
 We used two similarly sized and shaped pieces of wood on each side of the pumpkin to keep it from rolling off, and some thin wood wedges on the other two sides to further level it and keep it in place.

 We set our AP Lazer machine at a 6 speed, 95 power, and 500 dpi.
 You may want to alter the settings if you want a deeper cut.
-We cut in about an eighth of an inch to achieve our desired effect using the 4 inch lens to combat the uneven surface of the pumpkin.
-Total run time was about an hour and a half.
+We cut in about an eighth of an inch to achieve our desired effect using the 4-inch lens to combat the uneven surface of the pumpkin.
+The total run time was about an hour and a half.
 Sadly, as the pumpkin was being lasered, it did not smell like pumpkin pie as one would wish.